Wandle Park, Croydon: Wandle Park

 Improvements to the park were overseen by the corporation's Road Committee.
 Minutes of the Committee available in Croydon's Local Studies Library record that a Mr W. Powell, the Roads Surveyor was instructed to draw up plans and obtain prices for the works.
 The centrepiece of the new park was an artificial boating lake with an island in the centre planted with trees.
 It was proposed to divert the River Wandle to feed the lake with water but whilst the lake was being constructed sufficient groundwater was found for this purpose.
 Proposals were then modified and a separate channel took the river to the north of the boating lake.
-John Hubert Schmitz, the Mayor of Croydon, opened Wandle Park in May 1890.
-A newspaper report of the time recorded that approximately 30,000 attended.
+The lake was initially limited to just four boats, to be hired out at an affordable rate.
+John Hubert Schmitz, the Mayor of Croydon, opened Wandle Park on 14 May 1890, which was attended in the evening by approximately 50,000 - 60,000 people.
+Being a Wednesday, shops closed early and a procession of various bands, school children and friendly societies marched from Katharine Street, followed by dignitaries in carriages.
+The procession went down the High Street, North End and London Rd to Broad Green into Sumner and Handcroft roads, which at the time continued to Pitlake and Westfield Road, the main entrance to Wandle Park.
+After the opening ceremony there were activities to entertain the children, while the park was illuminated by electricity in the evening and finished with fireworks.

 The park is featured in postcards produced at the turn of the 20th century which frequently record people enjoying the lake.
 In the early 20th century the lake was extended to the east and another island created that could be reached by two rustic bridges.
 By the 1930s there was a bandstand, bowling green (with pavilion) and tennis courts and the park was the venue for the Borough's Summer Show.

-Photographs show that the lake froze in winter and was used for ice-skating.
+The lake was just 3 ft deep to be “perfectly safe for skating” and the park’s noticeboard shows a photograph from the local studies and archive centre of people on the frozen lake.
 Other photographs of the time show that the water level in the lake was found to be erratic and it completely dried up at times in the summer.

 In 1967, a concrete culvert was constructed, the river was diverted into it, and the old river bed filled in.
 The River Wandle was buried from view and at the same time the then dry lake was filled in, topsoiled and grassed.
 The former course of the river was able to be traced by following a line of trees that cross the park.
 A flint wall on the southern side of the former location of the children's playground is also thought to be part of the wall on the north side of the river.
 A rose garden was created in the 1970s next to the sports pavilion and more recently a skatepark was provided on the site of the old tennis courts.